TritonDataCenter/containerpilot/documentation/20-faq/README.md

 Please follow [containerpilot#52](https://github.com/joyent/containerpilot/issues/52) for details.

+### How do I use ContainerPilot with Consul on Triton or on a PaaS?

+Consul nodes can be either agents or servers.
+The architecture of Consul assumes that you have an agent local to each instance of a service, such as on the same VM or machine as other containers.
+On Triton or in a PaaS or "serverless" environment, this assumption doesn't quite work and so you may need to make some adjustments.
+Here are some options:

+- Deploy a multi-process container with both your application and a Consul agent, with a supervisor like runit.
+Each container acts as its own Consul agent and will send status changes to the Consul server cluster.
+An example of this can be found [here](https://github.com/tgross/nginx-autopilotpattern/tree/multiprocess).
+This keeps orchestration simple but adds a small amount of complexity to your container.
+- Divide instances of your services among your Consul nodes, so that if (for example) you are using 3 Consul nodes then you'll send a third of each service's traffic to each node.
+This lets you keep your container simple at the cost of some orchestration complexity.
+- Use etcd.
+Although Consul has a richer API and better scalability, etcd does not assume that you're running local agents and so it might be a better solution for smaller deployments.

+Please follow [containerpilot#162](https://github.com/joyent/containerpilot/issues/162) for more details.

 ### Is ContainerPilot open source?

 Yes.
 ContainerPilot is licensed under the Mozilla Public License 2.0.